 IoT Data Analysis

-IoT systems, in their essence, are built to act as a tool for getting better insights into different processes and systems in order to make better decisions.
+IoT systems are built to provide better insights into different processes and systems to make better decisions.
 The insights are provided by measuring the statuses of the systems or process elements represented by data.
-Unfortunately, without properly interpreting the data content, they turn into useless bits and bytes.
+Unfortunately, the bits and bytes become useless without adequately interpreting the data content.
 Therefore, providing a means for understanding data is an essential property of a modern IoT system.
 Today, IoT systems produce a vast amount of data, which is very hard to use manually.
 Thanks to modern hardware and software developments, it is possible to develop fully or semi-automated systems for data analysis and interpretation, which may go further into decision-making and acting according to the decisions.

-As various resources have stated, IoT in most cases, complies with the so-called big 5Vs of Big Data, where just one correspondence is needed to solve a Big Data problem.
-As has been explained by Jain et al. [1] Big Data might be of different forms, volumes and structures, and in general, the 5Vs i.e. Volume, Variety, Veracity, Velocity and Value might be interpreted as follows:
+As various resources have stated, IoT, in most cases, complies with the so-called big 5Vs of Big Data, where just one correspondence is needed to solve a Big Data problem.
+As has been explained by Jain et al. [1] Big Data might be of different forms, volumes and structures, and in general, the 5Vs, e.g. Volume, Variety, Veracity, Velocity and Value might be interpreted as follows:

 Volume